Journal

 What we did

-Brighton CCA gallery assistants set up a dinner table with places for everyone, in response to Billie Zangewa's exhibition.
+Brighton CCA gallery assistants took the lead in this session.
+They set up a dinner table with places for everyone, in response to Billie Zangewa's exhibition.

 We drew a line or trim round the edge of the tablecloth – drawing a section each and passing the pen to the next person.